 What’s the magic number for knowledge based authentication (KBA) in the mobile payments industry?
 According to a report by Aite Group, a Boston-based research and consulting firm, it’s 40…40% of payments executives are using KBA already and another 40% plan to use it in the next 2 years.

-I saw this information and picture in the June edition of Digital Transactions.
+I saw this information in the June edition of Digital Transactions.
 The cover story, Cybercrime Eyes Mobile, is, as the title implies, about securing the mobile channel and it’s an interesting read for anyone involved with mobile payments.

 Basically the article discusses how security for this emerging channel is still all over the place because of the different devices (smartphones, tablets), operating systems (e.g. Apple, Android), and, perhaps most importantly, the human factor (people not securing their phone with a passcode.)
 While the PCI Council is moving toward having common standards for mobile payments, there is still work to be done before it will begin to approve software under the Payment Application data-security standard (PA-DSS).